-The process begins when ERN rescues arrive to quarantine in Boxford, Massachusetts for a month of R&R. Next they are moved to Hamilton for training.
+The process begins when ERN rescues arrive to quarantine in Boxford, Massachusetts for a month of R&R. Next, they are moved to Hamilton for training.
 Finally, the therapy donkeys and mini-horses are moved to the Service Dog Project in Ipswich, Massachusetts.
 The Service Dog Project is an organization that provides balance dogs (Great Danes) to mobility impaired individuals.
-SDP's 14 acre farm is frequented by veterans and disabled who mingle with the Great Danes.
+SDP's 14 acre farm is frequented by veterans and the disabled who mingle with the Great Danes.

-Donkey Hill is a new addition for SDP is the result of a strategic partnership with the Equine Rescue Network (ERN).
+Donkey Hill, a new addition for SDP, is the result of a strategic partnership with the Equine Rescue Network (ERN).
 Well, not the strategic - SDP's founder is Carlene White, whose daughter is Janine Jacques, founder of ERN.

-On Sundays at 10:30am Veterans and Visitors are welcome to join the donkey walk, which is either a 1/2 mile walk or a 2 mile walk at a Donkey's pace (very, very, slow).
-The 1/2 walk is wheelchair accessible and the 2 mile walk is through the scenic woods.
+On Sundays at 10:30am, veterans and visitors are welcome to join the donkey walk, which is either a 1/2 mile walk or a 2 mile walk at a donkey's pace (very, very, slow).
+The 1/2 mile walk is wheelchair accessible and the 2 mile walk is a scenic route through the woods.

 Finally, we do maintain two specially trained minis that are available to visit those who need a little mini-love.
-They have been known to visit Nursing Homes, Hospice, Children's Hospitals, and returning veteran ceremonies.
-For more information please contact Marraine at 781-799-8235.
+They have been known to visit nursing homes, hospice care centers, children's hospitals, and returning veteran ceremonies.
+For more information, please contact Marianne at 781-799-8235.

 Buddy was rescued by Equine Rescue Network in 2015.
 He was an orphan foal traveling with a small herd of unwanted donkeys.
 We collected and saved the small group and brought him home.
 Buddy is a Certified Rescue Donkey and has been trained to behave himself accordingly in public spaces.
 He is a very sweet little guy, but a bit of a ham.

 Daisy was one of the wildest donkeys we rescued.
-When we unloaded her from the trailer she ran around so scared she jumped the fence.
+When we unloaded her from the trailer she ran around so scared and she actually jumped the fence.
 It was one week before she let anyone touch her.
-Two weeks, and she was following people around for love and kisses.
+Two weeks into her rescue, and she had progressed to following people around for love and kisses.
 She loves to be scratched and nose kisses are her favorite.